Man fatally shot several times by deputy in Terrytown

 Deputies say he charged at them, causing one of the deputies to open fire, hitting the man several times.

-The shots were fatal – the man pronounced dead on the scene.
+The shots were fatal, the man was pronounced dead on the scene.

 “I wouldn’t expect nothing like that to go on in this corner,” said Desmond Mitchell, a neighbor in the area.